 It also helps if you display the products in your store in a neat and tidy way.
 This will avoid missing products or breaking them in store, thus helping to prevent out-of-stock or any mismatch with the inventory and delivery systems.

-Out of stock can happen in any business, so retailers should always take this into consideration to maintain a good shopping experience for customers.
+Causes of stock out can happen in any business, so retailers should always take this into consideration to maintain a good shopping experience for customers.
 We hope that this article has provided some useful information about how to handle this situation appropriately and prevent it from the very first place.